-The ViewSonic VX2758-2KP-MHD is one of the most affordable 1440p 144Hz gaming monitors with an IPS pane,l yet it offers an amazing image quality with striking colors while its FreeSync support and quick response time ensure buttery smooth performance.
+The ViewSonic VX2758-2KP-MHD is one of the most affordable 1440p 144Hz gaming monitors with an IPS panel.
+It offers an amazing image quality with striking colors and its FreeSync support and quick response time ensure buttery smooth performance.

 With such high pixel density, you get clear details as well as lots of screen space, and you don’t have to utilize any scaling.

 Now, the more expensive models that use this panel also support HDR (High Dynamic Range) and have a slightly higher peak brightness of ~400-nits for HDR content.

 For a noteworthy HDR viewing experience, a display would need an even higher brightness (at least 600-nits, preferably over 1,000-nits) and, more importantly, a much higher contrast ratio and local dimming – which none of the monitors using this panel have.

 In other words, for HDR content to really stand out, you’d need to pay a lot more for a better display.
 So, the fact that the ViewSonic VX2758-2KP-MHD doesn’t support HDR shouldn’t bother you.